-Is Coconut Oil Good For Your Skin?
-Dermatologists Weigh In
+Is Coconut Oil Good for Your Skin?
+Dermatologists Weighs In

 When we’re told that an ingredient can do it all, we’re immediately suspicious.
 Take coconut oil for example.
 It’s an ingredient that many have touted for benefits across multiple categories, from cleaning surfaces to hydrating the skin.
 But is that truly the case?
 In particular, is coconut oil actually good for your skin?
 For the answers, we turned to two of our consulting dermatologists.
 They let us in on the truth about whether or not coconut oil is good for your skin.